 Baby carrots are my favorite choice for this dish.
 They make an elegant presentation for a sit down dinner, but you can make this dish with regular supermarket carrots, too.
 Peel and parboil them as directed above, then, after they’ve drained and cooled a bit, but them into slices or matchsticks.
 If you want to save time, you can also use those convenient bags of pre-shredded carrots as well—just be sure to cook them very quickly.

-While the dish lends itself to making ahead, the taste gets stronger the longer you marinate them.
+While marinated carrots lend themselves to making ahead, the taste gets stronger the longer you marinate them.
 As a certain point, say after 24 hours, the marinade becomes a bit overwhelming.

 Post Scriptum.
 By the way, folks, turns out this is my 400th post.
 It’s been quite a journey!
 We’ve come a long way…